Skip to main content

 Northern Sulawesi is located just a couple of degrees above the Equator and enjoys a tropical climate with temperatures that hover around 85º F (29º C) during the daytime and fall slightly at night.
 Afternoon and early morning showers are common but the sun generally shines throughout the day creating a perfect environment for swimming in the clear, blue seas.
 Water temperatures average 82º F (28º C), but we may experience transient moments of cooler temperatures due to currents, rain, or wind.

 Each day of snorkeling revolves around a schedule that boasts plenty of water time.
-Aside from the snorkel on our given house reef, all of our sites will be accessed via our private speed boat that has a good ladder for entry back into the boat.
+Aside from the snorkel on our given house reef, all our sites will be accessed via our private speed boat that has a good ladder for entry back into the boat.
 With the daily goal of snorkeling some of the best reefs in the world, our schedule generally includes two snorkel sessions and a presentation before dinner.
 Our first snorkel session begins after breakfast and can last up until lunch.
-We generally budget for at least three hours of water time so it is up to you!
 About an hour after lunch, we jump back in the water for another session.
-We plan to do at least one night snorkel as well as visit Tangkoko National Park.
+We plan to do at least one night snorkel as well as visit Tangkoko National Park in the forests of Sulawesi.
 On these days, we will adjust the schedule to include these activities, but still include one snorkel during the day.

 For our visit/walk in Tangkoko National Park and Kali waterfalls we suggest comfortable clothing for being active in tropical environments (cottons or quick-drying materials), a hat, shoes for walking on established, but uneven trails, and a packable light-weight rain jacket.